charlpcronje/Code-Index-and-Reference-for-AI-Context/README.md

-# Code Context Parser and Indexer for AI
+# Code Index and Reference for AI Context

 ## Overview